INTERVIEW BY MARKO SYRJÄLÄ. PHOTOS BY NUCLEAR BLAST AND ARTO LEHTINEN

-You had a band together; you had recorded your first album and it was time to play your first show in front of an audience.
+You had a band together; you had recorded your first album, and it was time to play your first show in front of an audience.
 This happened in October 2017 at Club Nosturi, Helsinki.
 I remember that the show was announced at the very last minute.
 There were a lot of problems around that gig?

-Yeah, I mean, we knew that the show– it wasn’t a surprise to us but– Well, let’s say after that show the only way was up.
+Yeah, I mean, we knew that the show– it wasn’t a surprise to us but– Well, let’s say after that show, the only way was up.
 There was quite a lot of technical problems on that gig.
 All the gear was new.
 We had the production rehearsals in Gothenburg where everything went well, and everything worked, but you know how it sometimes goes.
 A long story short, the guys missed their plane, our boat was late.
 We were supposed to have full-time rehearsals to make sure everything works.
 The guys were there with a gear-like two hours before the doors opened, so it was a complete mess.
-And then we were like…. everything was just not ready and then just before the showtime, we just thought, “Right, let’s see what happens.”
-So, it was a start “Laughs.”
+And then we were like.
+Everything was just not ready, and then just before the showtime, we just thought, “Right, let’s see what happens.”
+So, it was a start, “Laughs.”

 There is a saying that any publicity is good publicity, even that bad one.
 The worst thing is if nobody says anything?

-Yeah, I guess when you’re yourself there, and you hear, or you don’t hear anything from it, from all these technical problems we had and….
-When we’ve been doing this for so long, so we know how to pull it even though.
-It’s like “Well, that’s good to hear if the audience didn’t remember,” but that was a desperate night.
-Jesper had troubles with his guitars, and then he got really, really frustrated and then he kind of panicked and so on.
+Yeah, I guess when you’re yourself there, and you hear, or you don’t hear anything from it, from all these technical problems we had, and when we’ve been doing this for so long, so we know how to pull it even though.
+It’s like, “Well, that’s good to hear if the audience didn’t remember,” but that was a desperate night.
+Jesper had troubles with his guitars, and then he got really, really frustrated, and then he kind of panicked and so on.
 But yeah, it was a start.

-Anyway, it was just the first gig, and things started to work normally after that.
+Anyway, it was just the first gig, and things started to work usually after that.
 You played a few headline gigs, and a bit later, Cyhra joined the Sabaton / Kreator tour package, which was a big success in the US.
 But at the same time, a few things happened in the band that eventually led to Peter Iwers’ departure from the group.

 The Doors never had a bass player either?
 “Laughs”

 Yeah! [laughter].
 So that’s what we did, and then we came back to Sweden.
-We were actually continuing the tour in Sweden by ourselves, and then Peter joined, and it actually felt weird.
+We were actually continuing the Sweden tour by ourselves, and then Peter joined, and it felt weird.
 It was like there was one extra guy on stage with us.
 Obviously, it was cool to see him, and he played great.
-It became apparent that he doesn’t have the time and the energy to invest and put 100% to the band, and we were like, “Okay, we’re still friends”, and stuff.
+It became apparent that he doesn’t have the time and the energy to invest and put 100% into the band, and we were like, “Okay, we’re still friends,” and stuff.
 And so, he just stepped out.
 He did a couple of shows with us after the USA tour.
 And then we were, “Okay, if a bassist comes in, a guy or girl, that fits the band, yeah.
 If not, let’s not stress about it.”
 So now we have continued with the backing tracks.
-As I said, if someone shows up and we’re like, “Wow”, then we might just go with that, but we now have that good chemistry, so we don’t stress about it.
+As I said if someone shows up and we’re like, “Wow,” then we might just go with that, but we now have that good chemistry, so we don’t stress about it.
 Many people don’t know, but I also play bass.
-I played bass quite many years, and I played bass in the bands, both live and on a couple of albums, where I’m not credited or mentioned because I wasn’t the official bass player.
+I played bass for quite many years, and I played bass in the bands, both live and on a couple of albums, where I’m not credited or mentioned because I wasn’t the official bass player.
 So, I ended up playing the bass on the second Cyhra album.
 Peter played on the first, and on this new album, I played all bass tracks along with the guitar.